torque-foxes/ss-oauth2-server/README.md

 $member = IanSimpson\OAuth2\OauthServerController::getMember($this);
 ```

-it will return a Member object if the Authorization header is correct, or false if there's an error.
+it will return a Member object if the Authorization header is correct, or null if there's an error.
 Simple!